 Project name Total estimated investment at announcement (\$thousand) Budget year Revised total estimated investment (\$ thousand) Delivery model (PPP, Alliance contracting or other - please specify) Estimated completion date at announcement Revised estimated completion date Explanation for variances in project cost and timeliness Cost/benefit analysis (y/n) If yes, what is the ratio and where the analysis can be publicly accessed for its remaining 50 per cent share of some joint projects.
 E-Class Tram Infrastructure Program (metropolitan various) N/A 2021-22 789 106 D&C N/A Qtr 4 2027-28 In the 2023-24 Budget Paper the TEI has increased by \$47.812 million due to additional project scope and market escalation.
 The estimated completion date has been revised to quarter 4 2027-28 in line with a revised project schedule.
 See note Murray Basin Rail Project (regional various) 180 000 - 220 000 2014-15 840 311 Alliance Qtr 4 2017-18 Qtr 1 2026-27 The TEI includes \$528.116 million of Commonwealth Government funding.
-In the 2021-22 Budget Paper the TEI

-Project name Total estimated investment at announcement (\$thousand) Budget year Revised total estimated investment (\$ thousand) Delivery model (PPP, Alliance contracting or other - please specify) Estimated completion date at announcement Revised estimated completion date Explanation for variances in project cost and timeliness Cost/benefit analysis (y/n) If yes, what is the ratio and where the analysis can be publicly accessed has increased by \$244.000 million for the optimised scope package of the Murray Basin Rail Project, including \$36.000 million of works from Regional Rail Maintenance - Sleeper and Ballast Replacement and Remediation, and includes an additional \$195.200 million of Commonwealth funding.
-TEI excludes \$17.286 million due to certain expenditure being reclassified as operating instead of capital in line with
+In the 2021-22 Budget Paper the TEI announcement (\$thousand) estimated investment (\$ thousand) (PPP, Alliance contracting or other - please specify) date at announcement completion date cost and timeliness (y/n) If yes, what is the ratio and where the analysis can be publicly accessed has increased by \$244.000 million for the optimised scope package of the Murray Basin Rail Project, including \$36.000 million of works from Regional Rail Maintenance - Sleeper and Ballast Replacement and Remediation, and includes an additional \$195.200 million of Commonwealth funding.
+TEI excludes \$17.286 million due to certain expenditure (\$thousand) (\$thousand) thousand) or other - please thousand) or other - please thousand) or other - please thousand) or other - please specify) has increased by \$244.000 million for the optimised scope package of the Murray Basin Rail Project, including \$36.000 million of works from Regional Rail Maintenance - Sleeper and Ballast Replacement and Remediation, and includes an additional \$195.200 million of Commonwealth funding.
+TEI excludes \$17.286 million due to

 Project name Total estimated investment at announcement (\$thousand) Budget year Revised total estimated investment (\$ thousand) Delivery model (PPP, Alliance contracting or other - please specify) Estimated completion date at announcement Revised estimated completion date Explanation for variances in project cost and timeliness Cost/benefit analysis (y/n) If yes, what is the ratio and where the analysis can be publicly accessed accounting standards.
 In the 2024-25 Budget Paper the TEI has increased by \$18.500 million due to reprioritisation from Ballarat Line Upgrade and has decreased by \$5.643 million due to budgeted amounts being reclassified as operating instead of capital expenditure, in line with accounting standards.
-The estimated completion date is subject to significant signalling design work and co-
+The estimated completion date is subject to significant signalling design work and co- ordination with the